Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Evaluation

-\textbf{RQ Setup.} For \textbf{RQ1}, we aim to compare the effectiveness of \tool with state-of-the-art approaches.
-Specifically, we selected \textsc{Amalfi}~\cite{sejfia2022practical} as the state-of-the-art learning-based approaches, and OSS Detect Backdoor~\cite{Ossdetectbackdoor} and Bandit4Mal~\cite{bandit4mal} as the state-of-the-art rule-based approaches.~We did not compare with \textsc{MalOSS}~\cite{duan2020towards} as it used dynamic features and thus failed to run on many packages.
+\textbf{RQ Setup.} For \textbf{RQ1}, we aim to compare the effectiveness of \tool with state-of-the-art approaches. \tosemrevision{Specifically, we selected \textsc{Amalfi}~\cite{sejfia2022practical}, \textsc{SAP}~\cite{ladisa2023feasibility} and \textsc{MPHunter}~\cite{liang2023needle} as the state-of-the-art learning-based approaches}, and OSS Detect Backdoor~\cite{Ossdetectbackdoor} and Bandit4Mal~\cite{bandit4mal} as the state-of-the-art rule-based approaches.
+We adopted the same configuration used in the original paper~\cite{sejfia2022practical, ladisa2023feasibility, liang2023needle}.
+For OSS Detect Backdoor and Bandit4Mal, we set the threshold of 3 alerts to distinguish malicious and benign packages, which was observed as the optimal threshold by Vu et al.~\cite{vu2023bad}.~We did not compare with \textsc{MalOSS}~\cite{duan2020towards} as it used dynamic features and thus failed to run on many packages.
 We also did~not compare with Malware Checks~\cite{malwarechecks} as the PyPI team removed it recently.
-We trained \tool on the PyPI, NPM and mixed training datasets.
-We trained \textsc{Amalfi} with decision tree (DT), naive bayes (NB) and SVM on the same training datasets.
+We split the dataset into training and testing dataset by 9:1.
 We measured the precision and recall of all the approaches with 10-fold cross-validation on the testing datasets.
-We compared these approaches in three detection scenarios, i.e., mono-lingual scenario (i.e., train and test on the same ecosystem), cross-lingual scenario (i.e., train on one ecosystem and test on the other), and bi-lingual scenario (i.e., train on two ecosystems and test on one of the two ecosystems).
+We compared these approaches in three detection scenarios, i.e., mono-lingual scenario (i.e., train and test on the same ecosystem), cross-lingual scenario (i.e., train on one ecosystem and test on the other), and bi-lingual scenario (i.e., train on two ecosystems and test on one of the two ecosystems). \tosemrevision{We trained \tool with BERT~\cite{kenton2019bert}, RoBERTa~\cite{liu2019roberta} and T5~\cite{raffel2020exploring} on the PyPI, NPM and Mixed training datasets, denoted by \tool$_{BERT}$, \tool$_{RoBERTa}$ and \tool$_{T5}$.
+We also trained \textsc{Amalfi} with decision tree (\textsc{Amalfi}$_{DT}$), naive bayes (\textsc{Amalfi}$_{NB}$) and SVM (\textsc{Amalfi}$_{SVM}$) on the same training datasets.
+We only evaluate \textsc{SAP} in both mono-lingual and bi-lingual scenarios, and \textsc{MPHunter} in the mono-lingual scenario for PyPI packages, as their do not support adaptation to other scenarios.}

-For \textbf{RQ2}, we measured the time overhead of \tool~in offline training and online prediction.
-For \textbf{RQ3}, we created~an ablated version of \tool by removing behavior sequence generator in order to evaluate the impact of behavior sequence on \tool's effectiveness.
-In other words, we transformed the unordered feature instances extracted by feature extractor into textual descriptions and fed them into BERT.